Indy Racing 2000

 Indy Racing 2000 is a racing game for the Nintendo 64 that was released in 2000.
 The game is based on the 1999 Indy Racing League and races a 20-car field.
 The game's modes of play include single race, Championship, Two player and Gold Cup.
 There are 9 tracks and 11 races.
 The Gold Cup mode lets the player race Midget cars, sprint cars, Formula cars, and Indy cars on fictional tracks (All but 1 are road courses).

-Features

-Car customization including transmission, tire pressure and gear ratio adjustment.